 Horndon Church is open every Tuesday and Saturday morning from 10am until noon.
 We offer free tea or coffee and biscuits for visitors during these times, in a relaxed and peaceful setting.

 If anyone wishes to visit our church other than on Tuesday or Saturday mornings please contact one of the churchwardens.
+We have had a number of groups visit the church over the years.

 For details of services click here.